A Game Theoretic Framework for Model Based Reinforcement Learning: Summary and Conclusion

 \section{Summary and Conclusion}

-In this work, we developed a new framework for MBRL that casts it as a two player game between a policy player and a model player.
-We established that at equilibrium: (1) the model accurately simulates the policy and predits its performance; (2) the policy is near-optimal.
-We derived sub-optimality bounds and made a connection to domain adaptation to characterize the quality of an equilibrium.
+In this work, we developed a new framework for MBRL that casts it as a game between a policy player and a model player.
+We established that at equilibrium: (1) the model accurately simulates the policy and predicts its performance; (2) the policy is near-optimal.
+We derived sub-optimality bounds and made a connection to domain adaptation to characterize the equilibrium quality.

 In order to solve the MBRL game, we constructed the Stackelberg version of the game.
 This has the advantage of: (1) effective gradient based workhorses to solve the Stackelberg optimization problem; (2) an effective objective function to track learning progress towards equilibrium.
 General continuous games possess neither of these characteristics.
-The Stackelberg game can take two forms based on which player we choose as the leader, resulding in two natural algorithm families, which we named PAL and MAL.
+The Stackelberg game can take two forms based on which player we choose as the leader, resulting in two natural algorithm families, which we named PAL and MAL.
 Together they encompass, generalize, and unify a large collection of prior MBRL works.
 This greatly simplifies MBRL and particularly algorithm design from the lens of abstraction.

 We developed practical versions of PAL and MAL using model-based natural policy gradient.
 We demonstrated stable and sample efficient learning on a suite of control tasks, including state of the art results on OpenAI gym benchmarks.
-These results suggest that our practical variants of PAL and MAL: (a) are substantially more sample efficient than prior approaches; (b) achieve the same asymptotic results as model-free counterparts; (c) can scale to high-dimensional tasks with complex dynamics like dexterous manipulation; (d) can scale to tasks requiring rollouts of hundreds of timesteps.
+These results suggest that our practical variants of PAL and MAL: \begin{itemize}[leftmargin=*] \itemsep0em \item are substantially more sample efficient compared to prior model-based and model-free algorithms, \item can achieve the same asymptotic performance as model-free counterparts, \item can scale to high-dimensional tasks with complex dynamics like dexterous manipulation, \item can scale to tasks requiring long horizon rollouts (e.g. OpenAI gym tasks which have a $1000$ timestep horizon). \end{itemize}